feynhat/password-manager/README.txt

 # 🔐 password-manager

-A simple CLI-based password manager written in Bash, powered by OpenSSL encryption.
+A minimal CLI-based password manager written in Bash, powered by OpenSSL encryption.

 ---

 ## Features

 - Securely store and retrieve passwords from the command line
-- AES encryption via OpenSSL — no third-party password vaults required
+- AES-256 encryption via OpenSSL
+- Passwords are stored locally - no third-party password vaults or cloud storage required
 - Minimal dependencies: just Bash and OpenSSL
 - Simple, interactive menu interface